rexusbexus/agency-jekyll-theme/_posts/2018-05-08-canned-heat.markdown

 ---
 title: Canned Heat
-subtitle: Is it heat from excitement or fury?
-Not sure anymore.
+subtitle: Not sure anymore if heat from excitement or fury. anymore.
 layout: default
 date: 2018-05-08